Zilliqa/ZIP/zips/zip-11.md

 ## Verifier

 The role of the verifier in ZIP-11 is the same as the one in ZIP-3.
-The (trusted) verifier which sits off-the chain periodically checks the health of each SSN node for example by querying for random transaction data via the public APIs.
+The (trusted) verifier which sits off-chain periodically checks the health of each SSN node for example by querying for random transaction data via the public APIs.
 For each SSN, it computes `verification_passed` which is the percentage of tests that the SSN has passed.